Items used:

 a) the drive mechanism

-b) the join in the boiler
+b) the join between the lower and upper boiler parts

 The wires are easily crushed so apply care.